klopez9/RhineFeud/README.md

 RhineFeud
 =========

-Word matching game using Rhine API
+Word matching game using Rhine API and Python 2.x